WhatCanICallMySelf/rust-no/README.md

 ![](https://github.com/vojd/rost/raw/huvud/logo.jpeg)

-Aren't you _trött_ from writing Rust programs in English?
+Aren't you _uttråkad_ from writing Rust programs in English?
 Do you like saying "fan" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Swedish touch to your programs?